-In CSB/SJU's new Integrations Curriculum, information literacy is described as the ability to “identify, evaluate, and responsibly use information.”
+In CSB and SJU's Integrations Curriculum, information literacy is described as the ability to “identify, evaluate, and responsibly use information.”

 How is Information Literacy Built into the Integrations Curriculum?

-Beginner: Students demonstrate the ability to access appropriate information through basic search strategies.
+1. Information Literacy 1 (Beginner; met in Learning Foundations or Learning Explorations): Students access appropriate information through common search strategies.
 They cite sources appropriately and articulate the value of accurate citations.
 Their papers are free of plagiarism.

 2. Information Literacy 2 (Intermediate; met in Thematic Focus courses): Students locate relevant information using well-designed search strategies, evaluate and use appropriate and multiple resources, and articulate why using information has many ethical and legal implications.